• Home

 • Spinach (just don’t let it sit and wilt for too long)

-• Shredded brussel sprouts
+• Shredded brussels sprouts

 But really it’s up to you!
 With this recipe, follow what vegetable feels best.